This information explains how to care for your mouth during cancer treatment.

 If you have a few small, painful areas, your doctor may prescribe an anesthetic (numbing medication), such as viscous lidocaine 2%.
 You can apply it to the painful areas using a cotton swab (Q-tip®).
 Apply it every hour as needed.

 If you feel pain in most of your mouth and throat, your doctor may prescribe medication to coat your whole mouth (such as GelClair® or viscous lidocaine 2%).
 Swish, gargle, and spit out 1 tablespoon of the medication every 3 to 4 hours, up to 8 times a day.
-Do not swallow the medication.
-Do not eat for 60 minutes after using the medication.
+Don’t swallow the medication.
+Don’t eat for 60 minutes after using the medication.

 If you still have mouth pain, tell your doctor or nurse.
 They may prescribe other medications for your mucositis.